 Which Number is Rational?
 Apex of Understanding Rational and Irrational Numbers

 Understanding rational and irrational numbers is a cornerstone of mathematics.
-This comprehensive guide will delve deep into the definition of rational numbers, explore examples and non-examples, and clarify the distinction between rational and irrational numbers.
-We'll even tackle some common misconceptions to solidify your understanding.
-By the end, you'll confidently identify which numbers are rational and why.
+That said, we'll even tackle some common misconceptions to solidify your understanding.
+Because of that, by the end, you'll confidently identify which numbers are rational and why.
+Practically speaking, this full breakdown will delve deep into the definition of rational numbers, explore examples and non-examples, and clarify the distinction between rational and irrational numbers.
 The "apex" of understanding comes from not just knowing the definition, but grasping the underlying principles and implications.

 Introduction: Defining Rational Numbers